-The health visitor offers an early intervention visiting programme to young mums aged 19 and under who are pregnant with their first baby and mums who are over 19 years old with their first baby and who have an identified vulnerability.
+For pre-school children and their families, the health visitors offer an enhanced home visiting programme to parents aged 19 and under who are pregnant with their first baby and parents who are over 19 years old with their first baby and who have an identified vulnerability.

-For school aged children and young people the service is offered to children and young people who are referred to the pupil referral unit for behavioural difficulties, children who are receiving elective home education including the gypsy/traveller population and identified young people aged 16-19 years who are not in education employment or training and have not attended school/college in Sefton.
+For school aged children we offer health assessments for those children and young people who are referred to the pupil referral unit, children who are receiving elective home education, including the gypsy/traveller population, and identified young people aged 16 to 19 years who are not in education employment or training and have not attended school or college in Sefton.

-Emotional health and wellbeing service will provide emotional, mental health and behaviour advice, support and intervention to children, young people and their families.
+We can provide emotional health and wellbeing, mental health and behaviour advice, support and intervention to children, young people and their families.